2005 - THE YEAR IN REARVIEW

 Gilderoy Lockhart stole the show, battling a frightening Dementor,

-still managing to sign and sell all his copies (shown below) of
+and still managing to sign and sell all his copies (shown below) of Voyages with Vampires (left), Travels with Trolls (right), and, of course, his fair and balanced autobiography, Magical Me (center).

 PERSONAL NOTE: Trying to get the younger employees at Borders to wear costumes and ham it up is much harder than trying to get the older folks to do it.
 The young 'uns is too sophisticated for that kind of tomfoolery.